-- If meals take place in a cafeteria, space between all tables/chairs has been increased to support 6 feet of physical distancing.
-Barriers between tables and/or chairs may be used as an alternative when 6 feet of distancing is not possible. - Food preparation and service operations have been redesigned, where possible, to achieve physical distancing between employees.
-For example, kitchen and other back of house floors are marked to reinforce physical distancing requirements. - Measures are in place to permit physical distancing in school areas used for student support services. - Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities. - Furniture and equipment in school areas used for student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - Where feasible and appropriate, therapeutic and support activities are conducted virtually. - Sharing of equipment and supplies is avoided where possible.
-Should equipment need to be shared, it must be sanitized before and after each use by a different student and/or employee - Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal OSHA requirements. - Measures are in place to permit physical distancing in administrative areas of the school. - o Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - Tape or other markings are used to define a 6-foot radius around reception desks or counters. - Workstations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space.
+- Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities. - Improve a student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - IN Where feasible and appropriate, therapeutic and support activities are conducted virtually. - Sharing of equipment and supplies is avoided where possible.
+Should equipment need to be shared, it must be sanitized before and after each use by a different student and/or employee - Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal OSHA requirements. - Measures are in place to permit physical distancing in administrative areas of the school. - Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - ☑ Tape or other markings are used to define a 6-foot radius around reception desks or counters. - ☑ Workstations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space.